foreverphoenix/the-phoenix-flavour/content/docs/02-setup/step-01.md

 ### 1.4.2 Dynamic Range

-It is recommended that you ensure your monitor's **Dynamic Range** to "Full" if it is connected to your PC via DisplayPort or HDMI.
+It is recommended that you ensure your monitor's **Dynamic Range** is set to "Full" if it is connected to your PC via DisplayPort or HDMI.
 Instructions for both NVIDIA and AMD based systems can be found [here](https://pcmonitors.info/articles/correcting-hdmi-colour-on-nvidia-and-amd-gpus/).

 It turns out I actually had my monitor set to "Limited" for many years and grew so used to it that setting the Dynamic Range to "Full" only irritated me.
 Eventually I set it back to "Limited" with no regrets.
 Your mileage may vary.